freeCodeCamp/chapter/CONTRIBUTING.md

 * sync the database - to structure by setup tables based on the schema
 * seed the database - development is easier with a database full of example entities.
 The process of creating example entities in the database is called seeding

 The `npm run db:reset` command will do all three tasks by running `npm run db:sync` and `npm run db:seed` sequentially.
+It also builds the server, since `db:sync` needs the compiled JavaScript to run.

 _Troubleshooting:_ If using ElephantSQL you may have to submit each of these commands individually.